xiasitao/economics-bachelors-thesis/organization/content.md

 - skipping the training step in lack of labels
 - categories and their labels
 - evaluation
+- fundamental advantages:
+    - no overfitting
+    - much more stable depending on the inputs, more robust model basis

 # Semantic Similarity-based Clustering